- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Adjust your diet

 Some foods and drinks may increase your pain or even make the problem worse.
 This mainly includes hot and cold meals and beverages.
-Anything that is sweet or sticky can get stuck in cracks and fissures, leading to a more serious issue.
+Anything sweet or sticky can get stuck in cracks and fissures, leading to a more serious issue.

 Avoid bad habits